shwetanshutech/gesture-Control/README.md

 ## TECH USED
 * ARDUINO UNO
 * ULTRA SONIC SENSOR
-* Python -pyautogui module to establish serial communication with Arduino
+* Python -pyserial library to establish serial communication with serial ports
+* PyAutoGUI- read the Serial data from Arduino and invoke certain keyboard key presses